laura-ash/recipe-collection/README.md

 There was a significant amount of time that went into planning this project, especially as I hadn't used the a lot of the technologies before.

 #### Testing:

+#### Credits:

+Used this tutorial here to get the date picker in the form up and running - https://formden.com/blog/date-picker.